Abreu-Zero/little-chat/README.md

 Why?
 --

 Well, this app will work with a simple login and account creation systems with Firebase.
-I realised that none of my apps on GIthub had anything like that, so I wanted to give it a try
+I realised that none of my apps on Github had anything like that, so I wanted to give it a try

 Requirements:
 --